Trade-Based Money Laundering: How It Works, Red Flags, and How to Detect It

 Trade-Based Money Laundering (TBML) is a method of moving criminal proceeds across borders by manipulating the price, quantity, quality, or description of internationally traded goods and services.
 It falls within the broader category of money laundering, but it's distinct because it exploits the structural complexity of global trade rather than the financial system in isolation.

 FATF consistently identifies TBML as one of the three primary mechanisms used globally to launder criminal proceeds, alongside bulk cash smuggling and abuse of the banking system.
-Its 2020 guidance on TBML, which updated the original 2006 typology, documents the scale and geographic spread of the problem.
-The FATF Trade-Based Money Laundering Guidance covers over 30 jurisdictions and describes TBML as deeply embedded in the legitimate trade finance infrastructure of major banking centers.
+It said so first in its 2006 typology report, which estimated that hundreds of billions move through trade mis-invoicing annually, a number that hasn't fallen since.
+The 2020 guidance that replaced it covers over 30 jurisdictions and describes TBML as deeply embedded in the legitimate trade finance infrastructure of major banking centers.

 The appeal is structural.
 A real trade transaction involves buyers, sellers, freight forwarders, customs authorities, insurers, and banks across multiple countries.
 Each party sees only a fragment of the full picture.
 No single institution can verify whether the declared goods match the physical shipment, whether the invoice price reflects market value, or whether the buyer and seller are genuinely independent parties.
 Criminal networks exploit that fragmentation deliberately.